Ice has turned green in Antarctica and this can be seen even from space: what is happening

 A team of scientists notes that organisms living by photosynthesis draw carbon dioxide from the atmosphere.
 They also play a key role in the nutrient cycle in one of the most remote regions of the Earth.

-Tracking green algae from space is challenging.
+Tracking green algae from space is a difficult task.

 While on the ground, it is not difficult to notice the color change of the snow, but it is much more difficult to determine it from orbit against the background of a surface with strong reflectivity.